Retail & Lifestyle Business Division – Main Businesses & Vision –

-Engaged in a wide variety of businesses both in Japan and overseas, including the food logistics business, operation of commercial facilities, brand business, consumer goods distribution logistics, textile business, and forest products business.
+Engaged in diverse businesses in Japan and abroad, including food distribution, operation of shopping centers, the brand business, consumer goods distribution, textiles and forest products.

-Meet the needs of the Asian market, which continues to show remarkable growth thanks to the modernization of distribution channels.
+Meet the needs of the ASEAN market, which continues to show remarkable growth thanks to the modernization of distribution channels.

 |●||[Major Business Activities] Food Distribution Business in Vietnam|

 |・||Contributing to the local economy by operating shopping centers in the region|

 |●||[Project Story] Shopping Center Project|

 |・||Sojitz capitalizes on its experience and know-how in the brand business, primarily through its subsidiaries.|

 |・||Contributing to the global expansion of the ‘NIKE’ brand since the company’s founding|

 |●||[Major Business Activities] Nike Business|

 |・||Providing timely, affordable products which match a variety of consumer needs.|